yeshavlamor/personal-website/src/content/writings/khao-yai-thailand.md

 >"Err a little bit.
 You have the cards?"

 I found myself standing outside the front door of his family home, an area bearing semblance of an outdoor porch.
 The space was vast, covered by a low roof to shade from Thailand's unforgiving sun.
-Tables and chairs scattered all around the porch, his family members moving about.
+Tables and chairs scattered all around, his family members moving about.
 We were at his vacation home.
 His family from all over gathered here in Khao Yai for a reunion, and he kindly invited me along with some other Singaporean friends to their home in Khao Yai.
 I found myself across the porch to where P'X was standing at a makeshift table.
 Glancing down, the table was littered with cards and cups, one for each of the aunties seated around the table.
 They were all looking up at me now.
 A mixture of curiosity and anticipation on their faces.

 >"Sawadee ka, my name is Ayesha"